Mental Health Initiative of the Year

 There may be issues around managing a service user’s risk of self-harm and there is a need for good communication with those caring for service users’ physical health needs.
 And for those with mental ill health, it may be necessary to find different ways to explain what is going to happen during a care episode, so the patient can be fully engaged in treatment.

 Our judges are seeking projects that have demonstrably increased the safety and reliability of care for those with mental ill health, whether generally or for a specific condition or need.
-Entries are accepted from NHS or private providers of mental health services delivering excellent standards of care.
+Entries are accepted from NHS or public sector providers of mental health services delivering excellent standards of care.

 Describe the context of mental health provision including the various organisations involved with the project.
 Outline the targets set for improvements in the safe care of mental health patients and what measures were put in place